Towards a Biblical

 Worship of God can be defined in both a general and a specific way.
 First of all, in a general way, worship can not be divorced from every day life and activities.
 We are to 'present our bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship' (Rom.
 12:1).
 On the other hand, the church gathers together to bring specific worship and adoration to God (1 Cor.
 14).

-♦Exaltation can be accomplished through Singing.
-Paul explained to the Ephesians that a Spirit filled believers would, 'speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord' (Eph.
+Exaltation can be accomplished through Singing.
+Paul explained to the Ephesians that Spirit-filled believers would, 'speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord' (Eph.
 5:19).
-Likewise those who have been saturated with the 'word of Christ' display the same tendencies of musical worship (Col. 3:16).
+Likewise, those who have been saturated with the 'word of Christ' display the same tendencies of musical worship (Col. 3:16).

-♦ Exaltation can be obtained through prayer.
-Prayer is an act of worship to the Lord as believers realize their power is not from themselves but God (Acts 12:5ff; 13:1-2).
+Exaltation can be obtained through prayer.
+Prayer is an act of worship to the Lord as believers realise their power is not from themselves but God (Acts 12:5ff; 13:1-2).

-♦ Exaltation is realized when Scripture is read in public.
-It was the practice of the Jews to reading Old Testament passages in the synagogue.
+Exaltation is realised when Scripture is read in public.
+It was the practice of the Jews to read Old Testament passages in the synagogue.
 So too, the New Testament became the source of much reading in the early church.
 Paul exhorted Timothy to 'give attention to the public reading of Scripture' (1 Tim.
 4:13).

 II.
 Love the Church by Edifying the Saints (Edification)

-♦ Edification is accomplished by teaching the 'one anthers'.
+Edification is accomplished by teaching the 'one anothers'.
 Scripture lists a great number of these statements which enhance the unity of believers if they are applied to the life of a believer.

 III.
 Love the Lost by Evangelizing Sinners (Evangelisation)